You’ve got a solid webinar published, and it’s resonating with your audience.

 Your next step for turning your webinar into an online course is to create and record your online course, starting with choosing various formats for your content.

-To help you decide, here are some pros and cons of each format type.
+To help you decide what type of content makes sense for your course, here are some pros and cons of each format type.

 To put together your presentation slides, try out Google Slides for a free option, or Powerpoint or Keynote for something fancier.